History of Suresnes: Directory

-Several leading Directory figures owned properties in Suresnes, including Paul Barras, who used his as a bachelor pad to entertain businessmen and VIPs, dining there one evening with Madame de Staël and Talleyrand.
+Several leading Directory figures owned properties in Suresnes, including Paul Barras, who used his as a bachelor pad to entertain business people and VIPs, dining there one evening with Madame de Staël and Talleyrand.
 After one of these meetings, Talleyrand recounted the sadness of his friend Barras, who had just learned that one of his sweethearts had drowned following a swim along the Île de la Jatte.
 At the end of the regime, Suresnes also became famous for its “vendange baths,” recommended by many Parisian doctors, including Jean-Joseph Sue: to treat a sore limb, you had to soak in the lukewarm mixture that came out of the press.
 Joséphine de Beauharnais in particular used it, although it is not known whether it was effective.
 A man named Lagarde, who lived in Suresnes, also organized horse races there.

-During the Revolution, the priests of Mont Valérien were expelled and the calvary, closed on August 18, 1791, was partly demolished, while the hermits continued to be tolerated, on condition that they formed a civil society for agriculture and industry.
-In 1793, the religious building became national property and was sold two years later to the politician Merlin de Thionville, close to the Black Band, who lived there but did not drive the hermits out.
+During the Revolution, the priests of Mont Valérien were expelled, and the calvary, closed on August 18, 1791, was partly demolished, while the hermits continued to be tolerated, on condition that they formed a civil society for agriculture and industry.
+In 1793, the religious building became national property.
+It was sold two years later to the politician Merlin de Thionville, close to the Black Band, who lived there but did not drive the hermits out.
 He did, however, plan to build a castle there, and some work was undertaken: Hubert Charpentier's grave and body were found by chance, in a good state of preservation.
 The mountain's religious vocation was replaced for a time by hedonistic and pagan values, according to 19th-century historiography: a statue of Venus replaced Christ, and a temple to Adonis was erected.
 The Conventionnel organized parties, deemed licentious, with Directory personalities such as Madame Tallien.
 In 1805, Merlin de Thionville sold his property to Father de Goy.
 In the same year, the cross was raised and two chapels were restored.
 The re-establishment of the Calvary cult meant that pilgrims were once again able to visit the site.